Top 10 TV Series of 2019 — header

 – Nicholas Prior

-It’s a rarity to say that an adaptation improved on the source material, but Looking For Alaska made for Hulu (streaming on Stan in Australia/New Zealand) and based on the book by John Green does just that.
+It’s a rarity to say that an adaptation improved on the source material, but Looking for Alaska (based on the book by John Green) does just that.

-Although it may start as your typical YA novel with a manic-pixie-dream-girl lead in Alaska Young (played amazingly by Kristine Froseth) the series soon takes a swing into much more adult material and themes than you’d expect.
-With Charlie Plummer’s sweet performance as Miles in the lead and a nearly show-stealing performance from Denny Love as The Colonel and Jay Lee as Takumi, the eight episodes spent with the cast of Looking For Alaska is one I wouldn’t soon forget from this 2019.
+Although it may start as your typical YA story with a manic-pixie-dream-girl lead in Alaska Young (played amazingly by Kristine Froseth), the series soon takes a swing into much more adult material and themes than you’d expect.
+With Charlie Plummer’s sweet performance as Miles in the lead and a nearly show-stealing turn from Denny Love as The Colonel and Jay Lee as Takumi, the eight episodes spent with the cast of Looking for Alaska are ones I won’t soon forget from 2019.

 – Dylan Blight